 The nominal ACIS-S aim point is on chip S3, about 2.0' from the gap between chips S2 and S3.
 Energies of gap edges in both dispersed spectra for the default aim point and for 3 offsets in both (+/-) Y directions are given in Table 8.2.
 For example, with zeroth order at the -0.66 arc minute Y-offset position, the gap between chips S1 and S2 spans the energy range 0.808-0.821 keV in the MEG spectrum (lower energies on S1).
 The observer is advised to try to avoid placing known features of interest within three gap widths of the tabulated gap edges.
-The nominal acquisition accuracy (approximately 3 arcseconds, see Chapter 5) should also be taken into account.
-All HETGS observations are nominally dithered with an amplitude of $\pm 8$ arc seconds.
+All HETGS observations are nominally dithered with an amplitude of ± 8 arc seconds.
 There will be reduced coverage in the spectral regions within one gap-width on either side of the gaps.
 The web-based Spectrum Visualization Tool http://cxc.harvard.edu/cgi-gen/LETG/alp.cgi displays where spectral features fall on the ACIS-S detector as a function of Y-offset and source redshift.

-These values are based on an effective gap size of 0.502 mm, corresponding to 10'' on the sky.
+The values in the table are based on an effective gap size of 0.502 mm, corresponding to 10'' on the sky.
 It is "effective" in the sense that the gap includes columns 1 and 1024 of the devices from which no events are reported.
 This value for gap size is approximate and accurate to about 2 pixels.
 The actual gap sizes vary slightly; more accurate values of the ACIS-S chip geometry are given in the CXCDS CALDB file 'geomN0002 (and higher versions) and incorporated in MARX version 3.0 and higher.
 Relative to S3, where zeroth order is normally placed, the ACIS-S chip locations are calibrated to better than 0.2 pixels allowing accurate relative wavelengths.